 It’s an attractive audio interface and offers better accuracy when setting levels.
 It is one of the first names that pop up when people look for suitable audio interfaces.
 In general, it is considered a good choice and is popular with many recorders.
 The Focusrite Scarlet uses USB connections.

 This guy was made with mobility in mind.
-If you’re planning to travel to gigs and spend a lot of time moving about, you might want to go with this audio interface.
+If you’re planning to travel to gigs and spend a lot of time moving about, you might want to go with this audio interface for Ableton Live.

 Thanks to the TASCAM’s High Definition Discrete Architecture (HDDA), it records audio and delivers it with very low self-noise and results in every detail of musical performances recorded.